 - Decoding taxi mobile data terminal signals.

-- Use rtl-sdr as a true random number generator.
+- Use rtl-sdr as a high quality entropy source for random number generation.

-Furthermore, with an upconverter or direct sampling mod to receive HF signals the applications are expanded to
+Furthermore, with an upconverter or V3 RTL-SDR dongle to receive HF signals the applications are expanded to:

 - Listening to amateur radio hams on SSB with LSB/USB modulation.